 Welcome to Rochester L’Abri

 The Rochester branch began in the late seventies when the Schaeffers first came to the Mayo Clinic for medical care.
 After Francis Schaeffer's death in 1984, Mrs. Schaeffer continued to reside in Rochester for many years.
-In 2000 she returned to Switzerland, where she now lives with family.
 Her burden to carry on L'Abri's ideas through occasional conferences became a major ongoing feature of the Rochester branch, and has developed into a large annual L’Abri Conference.
 The regular residential student work has also grown over the years, as has our connections with the wider community.
 This all makes for a thriving, multidimensional work of L’Abri which continues today under the leadership of Jock and Alison McGregor.

 Though located in the city, the Rochester branch is a 10-acre oasis of quiet beauty, with sheltering woods and a scenic overlook, set high above the noise of the city streets below.
 Deer roam the grounds, and birdsong is abundant.
 From the living room of the big house, one’s eye follows the expanse of green lawn in the summer or pristine snow in the winter, on to the marble, brick and stone buildings of the Mayo Clinic in the far distance.